CasparCG/server/BUILDING.md

 You will then find a folder called `casparcg_server` which should contain everything you need to run CasparCG Server.

+_Note: if you ran docker with sudo, CasparCG server will not be able to run without sudo out of the box.
+For security reasons we do not recommend to run CasparCG with sudo.
+Instead you can use chown to change the ownership of the CasparCG Server folder._

 Development
 -----------